Ancient Man from a Biblical Perspective

 Gobekli Tepe, Ancient Man site

-Have you ever noticed that our expectations for ancient civilizations are similar to those for toddlers?
+Have you ever noticed that our expectations for ancient man are similar to those for a toddler?

 Hear me out: